AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 Steps:
 1. Clone the GitHub repository
 1. Open Postman
 1. Import the [postman_collection.json](postman_collection.json) file to Postman by selecting Collections in the left sidebar and clicking 'Import'.
+Import the collection as version 2.1 as recommended.
 1. Edit the imported collection by clicking its title, then under the 'Variables' tab add your client Id and secret to the corresponding variable under the 'Current Value' column.
 1. Save the collection using 'ctrl-s' or by clicking the disk icon.
 1. Optionally, to test some interactions with the OCS APIs, add your Tenant Id, Namespace Id, and Stream Id to the corresponding variables.
 This will let you use the authentication token that we retrieve to make requests to OCS.